fnetai/yaml/fnet/how-to.md

 ### Setting Values with Setters

-Setters (e.g., `s::`) allow you to dynamically set values in your YAML structure.
+Setters (`s::`) allow you to dynamically set values in your YAML structure:

 ```yaml
 s::settings.server.host: localhost